 Your maximum loss happens when the price of the underlying stock is less than or equal to the strike price of the ITM call option…or the price of the underlying stock is greater than or equal to the strike price of the OTM call.
 Your maximum loss is equivalent to the premium paid and commissions.

 Pretty simple right?

-Next time you think a stock may trade in range, maybe you could consider this strategy.
+Next time you think a stock may trade in range, maybe you could consider the butterfly option strategy.
 However, you should learn and master how to trade options before you start putting your money on the line.

-The butterfly strategy is useful in some situations, but you have to understand which market environments to use it in.
-Now, it’ll take some experience and practice…but there are some key things to remember about the butterfly strategy:
+The butterfly spread is useful in some situations, but you have to understand which market environments to use it in.
+Now, it’ll take some experience and practice, but there are some key things to remember about trading butterfly spreads: